tsabunkar/serverless-roles-e2e-chain/README.md

     - Give a new password
   - Enable Console Access
 - Copy the Console password and Console Sing-in URL, username which will be used to login in AWS GUI/Console in different browser

+## Assigning users or groups to an existing role

+- Created IAM Role with Serverless framework -> ./roles.yml
+  - RoleName: serverless-app-test-dev-read-role
+    - PolicyName: lambdaCloudWatchBasicExecution (The above role has this policy)
+  - Thus role is attached with Policy, A role HAS-A policy (Role--12M-->Policy)
+- NOTE: To attach an AWS IAM role to an IAM user using the AWS CLI/Console, **you cannot directly attach a role to a user;** instead, you need to add the user to an IAM group that has permissions granted through a role.
+- Add the user: ram-dev > to IAM Group: junior-devs
+- NOTE: To attach an IAM role to an IAM group using the AWS CLI, **you typically don't directly attach a role to a group**.
+Instead, **you attach policies to the group or user**
+-

+## Command to deploy Serverless Framework application with a custom file name instead of serverless.yml

+- \$ serverless deploy --config custom-config.yml
+- \$ serverless deploy --config policy-attach-to-exisiting-group.yml

+## How to Create IAM Policy Specific to a IAM User Group

+- Check serverless --> ./policy-attach-to-exisiting-group.yml